loftwah/article-api/README.md

 1. Source code for the solution described above

-This has been delivered within this repository
+This has been delivered within this GitHub [repository](https://github.com/loftwah/article-api)

 2. Setup/installation instructions